 Nursing, Associate of Applied Science

 The Associate of Applied Science (AAS) Nursing is intended for students seeking a career as a Registered Nurse.
 The program prepares students to practice professional nursing in a variety of settings.
-Upon completion of the program, students will be awarded an AAS degree and are eligible to sit for the national licensure examination (NCLEX-RN) leading to a licensure as a Registered Nurse.
+Upon completion of the program, students will be awarded an AAS degree and are eligible to sit for the national licensure examination (NCLEX-RN), leading to licensure as a Registered Nurse.

 Entry Requirements

 This is a restricted-entry program.
 Students are required to submit an application to the College and a separate application to the nursing program.
-A total of 52 credits of specific prerequisites must be completed.
-All prerequisites must be completed with a grade of ‘C’ or better prior to beginning the nursing program.
-Thirty (30) of the 52 credits must be completed by the end of fall term preceding application and must include BI231 Human Anatomy and Physiology I. Selection of applicants is based on a point system described in the application/information packet.
+A total of forty-six (46) credits of specific prerequisites must be completed.
+All prerequisites must be completed with a grade of 'C' or better prior to beginning the nursing program.
+Twenty-eight (28) of the forty-six (46) credits must be completed by the end of fall term preceding application and must include BI231Z Human Anatomy & Physiology I (or BI231) Selection of applicants is based on a point system described in the application/information packet.

 Program Student Learning Outcomes